 The other good thing is that most of its attractions are within walking distance.
 You can easily plan a visit for just a couple of hours.
-If you finish reading my post you would probably have an idea to stay there for a couple of days.
+If you finish reading my post, you would probably have an idea to stay there for a couple of days.
 So what are the things to do there?

 Strolling along the nicely paved promenade

 Stroll along the Via Olivo to enjoy the views of the characteristic buildings and Palmaria Island across Le Bocche channel is a must.
-The characteristic buildings are attached to each other and form a tall corlourful wall.
+The characteristic buildings are attached to each other and form a tall colourful wall.
 Some buildings are as high as 6 stories.
 Though they look like pretty seaside houses, these iconic buildings were originally built as a defense mechanism – a fortress protecting the inner town and castle.

 San Pietro Church

 At the end of the promenade is the Church of San Pietro perched atop rocks.
 This Gothic and Romanesque style Catholic Church was built in 1256.
 The building is very simple but quite pretty.
-It hosts a statue of Saint Peter inside and has a fine decorated door.
+It hosts a statue of Saint Peter inside and has a beautifully decorated door.
 Below the church is a nice restaurant with several tables only.
-With panoramic views across the ocean, down the coast and across the harbour it’s definitely worth a pleasant visit.
+With panoramic views across the ocean, down the coast and across the harbour, it’s definitely worth a pleasant visit.